 This new Program aims to strengthen the Nation’s food supply by unlocking capital for food production businesses, helping them start or expand middle of the food supply chain operations.

-In this article, we will breakdown the benefits available through the Program, who qualifies, and how to approach next steps to secure financing.
+In this article, we will breakdown the benefits available through the Program, who qualifies for the Food Supply Chain Guaranteed Loan Program, and how to approach next steps to secure financing.

-USDA’s Food Supply Chain Guaranteed Loan Program Overview
+USDA’s Food Supply Chain Guaranteed Loan Program: Overview of the USDA Loan

 The USDA’s Food Supply Chain Guaranteed Loan Program, which began on December 9, 2021, makes capital more accessible and provides unique benefits to companies that are part of America’s food supply chain.
 Businesses that fit the eligibility requirements can receive loans of up to $40 million through the new Program.
 Short term, the loan program supplies cash to help food supply chain businesses grow their operations and meet the immediate need for relief.
 Long term, the loan program aims to support the growth of an infrastructure that nourishes small business owners as much as they nourish us.